top of page

 More recent still is another report, another review of prior research, published this summer by the US National Toxicology Program, a branch of the US National Institutes of Health.
 This is the research that sparked Kennedy’s interest and was cited by him in various interviews and podcasts, that looked at the negative impacts of fluoride overexposure.
 That report suggests high levels of exposure — more than double the recommended water concentration of 0.7 milligrams per litre in places like Canada — are associated with a possibility of a slight diminishment of intelligence in children, like 1-4 IQ points, but with no such declines in adults.
 The review is also very clear when it states that we just don’t have good data on fluoride at this time and that “More research is needed to better understand if there are health risks associated with low fluoride exposures.”

-So all of that does not appear to be a strong argument against fluoridation of the water supply, if you ask me; though, of course, none of it (that it doesn't seem to prevent cavities and is already in all our dental products and everything we consume and many places don't fluoridate and have no apparent tooth decay problem) amounts to an argument for fluoridating our water, of course.
+So all of that does not appear to be a strong argument against fluoridation of the water supply, if you ask me.
+I mean what would it even mean to reliably measure and be concerned about a temporary reduction in IQ from 118 to 116 in a five-year-old...
+However, of course, none of this (that water fluoridation doesn't seem to prevent cavities, is already in all our dental products and effectively everything we consume, and many places don't fluoridate while showing no rampant tooth decay problem) amounts to an argument for fluoridating our water.
+Obviously.
 So what exactly are the strongest arguments for water fluoridation?

 SUPPORTING ARGUMENTS